NyxxNott/awesome-sgx-apps/CONCEPTS.md

 ## SGX and Sidechannel Attacks
 - Applications running inside of SGX must be written to be side channel resistant
 - SGX does not protect against side channel measurement or observation.

+## SGX Data Transfer Mode between Trusted and UnTrusted Components
+- Data has to be copied from and to the enclave because enclave memory cannot be read directly outside of the enclave.